OpenAccessRX/OpenAccessRX/README.md

 ⭐ Finally, navigate to [localhost:4321/chat](http://localhost:4321/chat) to chat with the pharmacy bot (and to run RAG orchestration behind the scenes). ⭐

----

-## Description of chatbot key security feature
-- For the prototype, our chatbot functions to answer questions related to the policy of our online pharmacy (as seen in docs/Pharmacy_Policy.txt).
-The user enters a query, and the chatbot responds if it can answer with its ground truth data.

-- Everything for this chatbot is run locally in your system, so all of your user data should be safe against cyberattacks.
-We also have a login feature, but it isn't fully implemented yet (you can put whatever you want for the username and password).